dingyang2003/final-project_dgao0048_9103_tut1/README.md

 ## The main modifications I made to the original group code

-I expanded on the basic code, including: adding a complete "Inverted World" system, adding the Apple's four-stage loop behavior, adding an anti-gravity mechanism, leaves turning black in the alternate world, and adding a dark particle and smoke particle system.
+I expanded on the basic code, including: adding a complete "Inverted World" system, adding the Apple's four stage loop behavior, adding an anti-gravity mechanism, leaves turning black in the alternate world, and adding a dark particle and smoke particle system.

 ## Tools and technique from outside the course